 The LE Hybrid also got a big boost from Toyota’s decision to give it a lighter but more energy-dense lithium-ion battery pack (a la the new Prius Two Eco model).
 Its 1 kWh lithium battery pack enables the 2018 Camry LE Hybrid to use its electric drive system more aggressively than do SE and XLE hybrids’ 1.6 kWh nickel-metal hybrid battery packs.

-Here are all the numbers from the EPA ratings, as released by Toyota (they were not available on the federal Fueleconomy.gov site as of posting time):
+Here are all the numbers from the EPA ratings, available on the federal Fueleconomy.gov site:

 - 2018 Toyota Camry LE Hybrid, 51 mpg city, 53 mpg highway, 52 mpg combined;